 - cognitive-routine (e.g. basic bookkeeping)

-- cognitive-nonroutine (e.g. producing a TV show)In 2014, Facebook acquired Whatsapp for twenty-two billion dollars.
+Our author has some scary numbers to back up her case.
+Quote:In 2014, Facebook acquired Whatsapp for twenty-two billion dollars.
 At that point, the messaging firm had a grand total of fifty-five employees.
 When a twenty-two-billion-dollar company can fit its entire workforce into a Greyhound bus, the concept of surplus labor would seem to have run its course.This is still the New Yorker we're reading, though, so she ends with a swipe at Donald Trump.
 Quote:The other day, during his "victory lap" through the Midwest, the President-elect vowed to "usher in a new Industrial Revolution," apparently unaware that such a revolution is already under way, and that this is precisely the problem.
 The pain of dislocation he spoke to during the campaign is genuine; the solutions he offers are not.
 How this will all end, no one can say with confidence, except, perhaps, for Watson.End quote.
 Yep.
 Some things are true even though hyper-liberal magazines say they are true.

 01m27s — Journalists are scum. ("Fake news" no news.)